unicef/publicgoods-toolkit/policy.md

 and if so what the policy on ownership and enforcement of those trademarks should be, needs to be decided on a case-by-case basis.
-(TBD: We can point to some other resources here, such as example trademark policies from some existing DPGs / open source projects. https://producingoss.com/en/trademarks.html has pointers to some.)
+(TBD: We can point to some other resources here, such as example trademark policies from some existing DPGs / open-source projects. https://producingoss.com/en/trademarks.html has pointers to some.)

 ## Commercial Use